ringcentral/ringcentral-api-docs/docs/video/client-sdk/quick-start.md

 ## Download the Video Client SDK

 [Download the latest version](../download/) of the Video Client SDK.
-Ability to download the SDK is limited to members of the private beta.
-To request to join the private beta, please [fill out our onboarding questionnaire](https://forms.gle/H3QxfhqAhujkktXa6).

 ## Create an application and obtain app credentials